Postpartum Anxiety: What It Feels Like and How to Cope - Baby Chick

 • Have a balanced diet.

-• Create a schedule to help bring routine (and a sense of security with it).
+• Create a schedule to help bring routine (and a sense of security).

-But most importantly, acknowledging and accessing support if your symptoms start to impact your ability to engage in usual activities/relationships and roles.
+Most importantly, you should acknowledge and access support if your symptoms impact your ability to engage in usual activities/relationships and roles.
 While it is normal to feel anxiety, do not hesitate to seek support from your trusted healthcare provider to identify available treatments.

 Please seek out help from your doctor.
-There are so many options you can go over, and having someone to talk to makes it a lot easier.
-It may be medication, psychiatric support, or it may just be as simple as taking a vacation to relax and take back control of your mind.
+You can go over many options, and having someone to talk to makes it a lot easier.
+It may be medication or psychiatric support, or it may just be as simple as taking a vacation to relax and take back control of your mind.
 Our minds are so much more powerful than we know.
-Instead of allowing fear and anxiety to take control, you need to get yourself to a point where you’re able to take control with strength, and that may take time, but please reach out to your significant other and doctor sooner than later.
+Instead of allowing fear and anxiety to take control, you need to get yourself to a point where you’re able to take control with strength and that may take time, but please reach out to your significant other and doctor sooner rather than later.
 You’ve got this, mama!

 Share